Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/code-generation/block-code.md

 not need to be transformed.

 :::note
-Note: A block attached to a next connection is not an inner block and your block-code generator should ignore it.
+A block attached to a next connection is not an inner block and your block-code generator should ignore it.
 The language code generator gets the code for next blocks.
 :::